6035/fa19/phase-3/README.md

 There is a concept called `memory alignment` that plays a big role in hardware.
 To say that we require some address to be `n-byte aligned` is to say that we require `address % n = 0`.
 In other words, the numerical value of the address must be a multiple of `n`.

-Some instructions require the address stored in `%rsp` to be 8 byte aligned, whereas some instructions require it to be 16 byte aligned.
-The use of registers that require 16-byte alignment is kind of not important at this point in time.

-However the functions in standard c library that you need to use, for example `printf`, do often use these instructions that require 16 byte alignment.
+Some instructions require the stack pointer to be 16-byte aligned.
+We will not worry about the use of these instructions for now. __Functions in the C standard library often use these instructions, INCLUDING `printf`__.

 Consider the following example: